dexiouz/100DaysOfCode/README.md

 **A dive into the code structure**

-1 Every method id added to the obj.prototype, in our case, Dogs.prototype.
+1 Every method is added to the "Obj.prototype", in our case, Dogs.prototype.
 2 The current state of the object is initialized only by the Dogs constructor.

 **Things worth the knowing**